mnot/I-D/http-encryption-encoding/draft.md

 In addition to identifying which content-encoding this input keying material is used for, the "keyid" parameter is used to identify this additional information at the receiver.

-### ECDH Key Derivation {#ecdh}

-When an "ecdh" parameter is present, key derivation relies on several pieces of information that the sender and receiver have agreed upon out of band:

-* The elliptic curve that will be used for the ECDH process

-The "keyid" parameter contains an identifier for these agreed parameters as well as the keying material used by the receiver.
-This means that the actual content of the "ecdh" parameter does not need to explicitly include all this information.

-The intended recipient recovers this information and their shared secret and are then able to generate a shared secret using the ECDH process on the selected curve.
+The intended recipient recovers their private key and are then able to generate a shared secret using the appropriate Diffie-Hellman process.

-Specifications that rely on an ECDH exchange for this content-coding MUST either specify what curve and point format to use, or how a curve and point format is negotiated between sender and receiver.
+Specifications that rely on an Diffie-Hellman exchange for determining input keying material MUST either specify the parameters for Diffie-Hellman (group parameters, or curves and point format) that are used, or describe how those parameters are negotiated between sender and receiver.

 # Examples